Treatment Options

 - Tecovirimat should especially be considered for patients with mpox who have advanced or uncontrolled HIV disease, owing to risk of severe mpox disease; treatment should be initiated as early as possible in these patients

-- Other antiviral therapies (ie, cidofovir, brincidofovir, VIGIV) can be considered in severe cases with disease progression or lack of improvement despite tecovirimat
+- Other antiviral therapies (ie, cidofovir, brincidofovir, VIGIV) can be considered as adjunctive treatment in severe cases with disease progression or lack of improvement despite tecovirimat

 - Vaccination with Jynneos vaccine is considered safe in patients with HIV; ACAM2000 vaccine should not be used in this population, regardless of immune status, owing to risk of progressive vaccinia and other severe adverse effects